Vonng/pigsty/docs/c-service.md

-## Default Service
+### Default Service

 The Default service serves the **online primary direct connection**, which maps the cluster's port 5436, to the **primary Postgres** port (default 5432).

-The Default service targets interactive read and write access, including: executing administrative commands, executing DDL changes, connecting to the primary library to execute DML, and executing CDC. interactive operations **should not** be accessed through connection pools, so the Default service forwards traffic directly to Postgres, bypassing the Pgbouncer.
+The Default service targets interactive read and writes access, including executing administrative commands, executing DDL changes, connecting to the primary library to execute DML, and executing CDC.
+Interactive operations **should not** be accessed through connection pools, so the Default service forwards traffic directly to Postgres, bypassing the Pgbouncer.

-The Default service is similar to the Primary service, using the same configuration options.
+The Default service is similar to the Primary service, using the same config options.
 The Default parameters are filled in explicitly for demonstration purposes.

 ```yaml
 # default service will route {ip|name}:5436 to primary postgres (5436->5432 primary)